Examiner.com: Criticism

 Matt Smith of the San Francisco Weekly noted in 2007 that numerous articles and photos by Sharon Gray were from other sources, including the Sacramento Bee, and constituted apparent plagiarism.
 Smith suggested that the case showed that "free isn't always a bargain".
-When questioned, Jim Pimentel, executive editor of Examiner said, "They're blogs.
+When questioned, Jim Pimentel, executive editor of Examiner.com said, "They're blogs.
 They don't get edited.
 We don't give any direction to people on what to write in their blogs.
 And that's standard operating procedure."

 After Smith brought the issue to Pimentel's attention, the voluminous Gray material was removed from Examiner.com.
-Pimentel said the Examiner has "a less-strict standard for accuracy and attribution in stories that appear on the Web" than for publications in print.
+Pimentel said Examiner.com has "a less-strict standard for accuracy and attribution in stories that appear on the Web" than for publications in print.